 Welcome to Berlin!

-Berlin the capital of Germany is dynamic, cosmopolitan and creative, allowing for every kind of lifestyle.
+The German capital is dynamic, cosmopolitan and creative, allowing for every kind of lifestyle.
 East meets West in the metropolis at the heart of a changing Europe.
 Germany's largest city is a city of opportunities just waiting to be seized in all areas, like entertainment, recreation, economy, science and academic life.

-Berlin has 3,4 million inhabitants of Germanys 82 million.
+Berlin has 3,5 million inhabitants of Germany's 81 million.
 With its unique history and the modern developments and constant transformation, it is a city well worth seeing and spending time in.

 We have made this guide to help you get the most out of your stay in Berlin.